 Denmark has also signed the Trade Related Aspects of Intellectual Property Rights (TRIPS), the Strasbourg Agreement and the Budapest Treaty.

-Regulation (EU) No 1257/2012 on implementing enhanced cooperation in the area of unitary patent protection makes a type of European patent called the unitary patent possible.
-The unitary patent is expected to enter into force in the first half of 2019.
+Regulation (EU) No 1257/2012 of the European Parliament and of the Council of 17 December 2012 implementing enhanced cooperation in the area of unitary patent protection makes a type of European patent called the unitary patent possible.
+It remains unclear when this will enter into force.

 Patents are regulated on both a national and an international level.
 The Finnish Patents Act and the Finnish Patents Decree govern the national patent system, while the European Patent Convention (EPC) pertains to the protection of European patents.
 Finland is a signatory of the Patent Cooperation Treaty (PCT) and has ratified the Patent Law Treaty (PLT).